Corporation for Public Broadcasting: Public interest programming

-The 2011 FCC report also noted that NPR had 17 international bureaus and a greater number of foreign correspondents than NBC, CBS, Fox News, or MSNBC, and that children's programming on cable television was dominated by entertainment programming while educational programming for children remained chiefly provided by public television.
-When surveyed by the Government Accountability Office (GAO) in reports released in 2004 and 2007, majorities of public television licensees expressed the view that they did not produce enough local programming to serve the needs of their communities due to a lack of funds and that cutting the CPB appropriation would lead to a reduction in local programming.
-In light of various changes in consumer preferences and market dynamics in the news industry, a 2023 GAO report suggested along with the 2011 FCC report that local public interest journalism is at risk of market failure due to having the non-excludable and non-rivalrous features of a public good that generates positive externalities and is vulnerable to free riding.
+The 2011 FCC report also noted that NPR had 17 international bureaus and a greater number of foreign correspondents than NBC, CBS, Fox News, or MSNBC.
+As well, children's programming on cable television was dominated by entertainment programming while educational programming for children remained chiefly provided by public television.
+When surveyed by the GAO in reports released in 2004 and 2007, majorities of public television licensees expressed the view that they did not at the time produce enough local programming to serve the needs of their communities due to a lack of funds — and, consequently, that cutting the CPB appropriation would lead to a reduction in local programming.

+In light of various changes in consumer preferences and market dynamics in the news industry, a 2023 GAO report suggested along with the 2011 FCC report that local public interest journalism was at risk of market failure due to having the non-excludable and non-rivalrous features of a public good that generates positive externalities and is vulnerable to free riding.
 Along with other policy proposals, the 2023 GAO report suggested increasing the federal CPB appropriation to address the market failure.